 Can I just take a second and talk about how grateful I am for self-checkouts?
 Let me tell you…

 But seriously, whoever you are, you have my eternal gratitude.
 E-T-E-R-N-A-L.

 If it weren’t for those things, the cashier would have most definitely had questions, most of which revolving around why, at my age, I had no concept of nutrition.

 Those Fruity Pebbles were put to good use in these Fruity Pebble Baked Vanilla Donuts.

-Now, growing up, the sweetest cereal we ever had was Blueberry Morning (which, clearly, is still one of my favorites).
-We didn’t eat Fruity Pebbles or Fruit Loops much (or at all), and the first time I had Lucky Charms (in college might I add), I discovered I wasn’t missing all that much.
+Now, growing up, the sweetest cereal we ever had was Blueberry Morning (which, clearly, is still one of my favs).
+We didn’t eat Fruity Pebbles or Fruit Loops much (or at all), and the first time I had Lucky Charms (in college might, I add), I discovered I wasn’t missing all that much.

 In general, I’m not a huge St. Patty’s Day person, mainly because I don’t love any holiday that involves pinching people who forget to wear green (me, always).

 However, I am certainly alllllll about the St. Patrick’s Day desserts, breakfasts, and treats (surprise surprise).
 I don’t actually have all that much on here dedicated to this day, but I certainly wouldn’t turn down some Double Chocolate Chip Mint Cookies or Pistachio Pudding Chocolate Chip Cookies.